rlnsy/academic-kickstart/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
 Pleased to meet you!
 My name's Rowan; I'm a student and aspiring professional living in Vancouver, British Columbia.
-I was born in a city called Calgary, but spent a good portion of my life in the tech-driven bustle of silicon valley before returning to the Great White North to learn about the things I love and ski world-famous slopes.
+I was born in Canada, but spent a good portion of my life in the tech-driven bustle of silicon valley before returning to the Great White North to learn about the things I love and ski world-famous slopes.
 When I'm not studying or enjoying the outdoors, I like to build software that does cool things with data and cutting-edge mathematical science.
-I have a passion for taking ideas and communicating them in ways that myself and others can understand, and have spent several years in education passing down useful skills.